Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Fenty Beauty Stunna Lip Paint — Uncensored ($24; sephora.com)

 "My go-to lip remains Uncensored because of the perfect shade of red and also the color payoff you get with this lip paint," says Menard.
 "Nothing compares to this bold lip."
-The brush applicator makes it easy to paint your lips with this matte-finish universal red.
+The brush applicator makes it easy to paint your lips with this matte finish universal red.
 Use the edge of the applicator to line your lips and use the flat side for opaque coverage.

 _______________________________________________________________________________